RoSSBi3D: a 3D and bi-fluid code for protoplanetary discs: Conclusions

-\centerline{\textbf{An optimised parallelism}} \begin{itemize} \item A 3D domain decomposition for 3D calculations \item An optimised code thanks to POP audit and good MPI practices \item An excellent scalability up to 1280 processors (2D with SG) and 2560 processors (2D and 3D without SG) \end{itemize} We performed several test cases (equilibrium solution, Gaussian column vortex, RWI, capture-in-vortex mechanism, SI) and we retrieve expected results which validates \rossbi{} reliability.
-As future improvements we propose the following implementations: \begin{itemize} \item Viscosity at 2D and 3D \item A 3D SG option based on the integral method \item Output files compatible with RADMC-3D 2.0 to include radiative transfer \item An estimate of numerical viscosity at 2D and 3D \item A GPU-accelerated option for 2D SG \end{itemize} The code is accompanied by a visualisation tool based on Paraview.
-Finally, we will perform supplementary test cases and in next months \rossbi{} will be hosted in a publicly available GIT repository when a proper decision will be made on the licence choice.
+\centerline{\textbf{An optimised parallelism}} \begin{itemize} \item A 3D domain decomposition for 3D calculations \item An optimised code thanks to POP audit and good MPI practices \item A satisfactory scalability up to 1280 processors (2D with SG) and 2560 processors (2D and 3D without SG) \end{itemize} We performed test cases and we retrieved expected results, which validated \rossbi{} reliability.
+As future improvements, we propose the following implementations: \begin{itemize} \item Viscosity at 2D and 3D \item A 3D SG option based on the integral method and Fast Fourier Transforms \item Output files compatible with RADMC-3D 2.0 or MCFOST to include radiative transfer \end{itemize} For 3D calculations, the code is accompanied by a visualisation tool based on Paraview.
+Finally, \rossbi{} is open source, released under the terms of the CeCILL2 Licence, and accessible from its public repository: \href{git@gitlab.lam.fr:srendon/rossbi3d.git}{git@gitlab.lam.fr:srendon/rossbi3d.git}.

 \begin{appendix}